C.F. MARTIN FACTORY TOUR OCTOBER 2013

 These MP3 (MPEG Layer 3) files were generally encoded at a sampling rate (64 to 128 kbps) to produce decent quality and not be an onerous download using a dialup connection.
 Still, some may be rather large and using a dial-up connection could take 10 or 15 minutes to download.
 But they'll be PDQ with broadband.

 NOTES - Depending on your browser's capabilities, and how it's set up, you can just click on a song link below and it will download and then play.
 If not, try this: RIGHT CLICK on the song, then pick SAVE TO DISK (or SAVE TARGET AS or SAVE LINK TARGET AS), and select a folder where the file will be stored.
-After the file downloads to your hard drive you can play it your standard player(s).
+After the file downloads to your hard drive you can play it with your standard music player(s).

 All songs are copyrighted by their respective owners except for: